Amirhossein-Zare/causal-long-pfn/README.md

 In the paper, a single frozen CausalLongPFN model is compared with baselines that are trained and selected separately for each target domain.
-The reported model achieves the best domain-balanced one-step normalized RMSE and the third-best domain-balanced five-step normalized RMSE, and ranks first on factual MIMIC-III rolling-origin prediction at both horizons.
+The reported model achieves the best domain-balanced one-step normalized RMSE and the third-best domain-balanced five-step normalized RMSE.
+It also ranks first on factual MIMIC-III rolling-origin prediction at both horizons, where evaluation is under observed future treatment paths rather than unobserved counterfactual interventions.

 For exact numbers and experimental details, see the paper.

 ## Causal scope and limitations

-CausalLongPFN is a research tool for causal sequence modeling, time-series causal inference, and longitudinal counterfactual outcome prediction.
+CausalLongPFN is a research tool for time-series causal inference in longitudinal treatment-response data, causal sequence modeling, and history-conditional counterfactual outcome prediction.
 It does not remove the assumptions required for causal interpretation of observational data.
-Counterfactual interpretation still requires, among other conditions, consistency, positivity, and sequential exchangeability given the measured history.
+Counterfactual interpretation still requires, among other conditions, consistency, positivity, sequential exchangeability given the measured history, adequate treatment overlap, and well-defined interventions.

-Performance also depends on support from the synthetic prior.
-Predictions may be unreliable when the target domain contains mechanisms, missingness patterns, treatment policies, or intervention effects that are poorly represented by the pretraining prior.
+Performance also depends on support from the synthetic TSCM prior.
+Predictions may be unreliable when the target domain contains mechanisms, missingness patterns, treatment policies, outcome dynamics, or intervention effects that are poorly represented by the pretraining prior.
 The current implementation focuses on discrete treatments, fixed time grids, and deterministic mean rollout.

+MIMIC-III results should be interpreted as factual rolling-origin prediction under observed clinical practice, not as validation of individual counterfactual treatment effects under unobserved ICU interventions.

 This repository is not intended for clinical decision-making.